nats-io/nats.deno/README.md

 #### Authenticators

-NKeys and JWT authentication are more complex, as they cryptographically respond to a server challenge.
+NKEYs and JWT authentication are more complex, as they cryptographically respond to a server challenge.

-Because nkey and JWT authentication may require reading data from a file or an HTTP cookie, these forms of authentication will require a bit more from the developer to activate them.
+Because NKEY and JWT authentication may require reading data from a file or an HTTP cookie, these forms of authentication will require a bit more from the developer to activate them.
 However, the work is related to accessing these resources varies depending on the platform.